RedisAI/RedisAI/docs/configuration.md

 _Expected Value_

-A String that is an absolute path.
+A String that is an absolute path of up to `1024` characters.

 _Default Value_